asbjornenge/cgroups/README.md

 # cgroups

 This module is an experiment in exposing the [cgroups](https://www.kernel.org/doc/Documentation/cgroups/cgroups.txt) "API" to node.
-Who know what will happen...
+Who knows what will happen...

 ## Use